staedlern/highdim_stats/_exercises_and_solutions.md

 | ridge   | 60.62 |
 | lasso   | 59.64 |

-The Lasso has the lowest generalization error (RMSE).
+Forward stepwise regression has the lowest generalization error (RMSE).
 We plot the regression coefficients for all 3 methods.

 ``` r
 beta.fw <- coef(fit.fw)